 Apple IDs and ‘Family Sharing’

-Apple have listened to users and have introduced Family Sharing so that apps and media only need to be bought once to be available to all members of the family.
+Apple have introduced Family Sharing so that apps and media only need to be bought once to be available to all members of the family.
 Well, all that is, if your family has no more than six members.
 I imagine they have some typical American family in mind.

 If you are having problems with Family Sharing, Apple have a snag list here.
 I would love to help, of course.